Poverty and development

 Mani et al (2013)

-Participants were from two different groups: people with an average income of roughly 20.000 and 70.000 USD.
+Participants were from two groups: people with an average income of roughly 20.000 and 70.000 USD.
 The study aimed to see if making the participants aware of their financial situation would impact their level of cognitive processing.

 Participants were presented with four financial scenarios.
 For example, “Your car is having some trouble and requires $X to fix.
 You can pay in full, take out a loan, or take a chance and not fix the car right now.
 How would you go about making your decision?”